KolibriSolutions/BepMarketplace/README.md

 * for development put --settings=BepMarketplace.settings_development after each ```manage.py``` command
 * to login use the url ```/two_factor/login``` to bypass the SAML SSO.

-### For deployement
+### For deployment
 For managing deployment systemd scripts are provided and recommended to be used.
 The following instructions are for using systemd.
 1. copy all systemd scripts and the nginx.conf to the correct system locations
 1. start and enable nginx and redis servers
-1. the following commands setup 4 http workers and 2 websockets. adjust numbers if necesarry
+1. the following commands setup 4 http workers and 2 websockets. adjust numbers if necessary
   * ```systemctl enable httpworker@{1..4}.service```
   * ```systemctl enable websocketworker@{1..2}.service```
 1. start and enable httpworker.target, websocketworker.target and daphne